 “My heart,” writes Jared Wilson in The Imperfect Disciple, “is a haunted house – broken, ramshackle, weathered and boarded-up and filled with the mournful sound of the Hound of Heaven howling through the slats” (p.
 22).
 Wilson wanted to write a book on discipleship that didn’t cast its readers into a spiral of guilt and frustration, and so, along with stories of his own failures and struggles, he welcomes us to explore “grace for people who can’t get their act together.”

 The book is replete with echoes of Chuck’s sermon series on messy Christianity.
-This association is unsurprising since both draw on the same gospel: Jesus Christ came to save the lost, heal the sick, raise the dead, to feed the hungry, forgive the sinful.
+That’s unsurprising since both draw on the same gospel: Jesus Christ came to save the lost, heal the sick, raise the dead, to feed the hungry, forgive the sinful.
 He’s not here for people “who have their act together” and feel like they can get along on their own (Mark 10:45; Luke 5:32; John 6:51; 1 Timothy 1:15; etc.).

 “It turns out—and you need to read this closely, so I hereby advise you to actually pull this book closer to your face and get the following words right in front of your milky little corneas . . . well, not that close; you look like a weirdo.
 Hold it up.
 Read it close.
 Drink it deep.
 It turns out, actually, that—get this—Jesus is looking specifically for the people who can’t get their act together.
 I know, right?
 I swear I am not making this up!” (p.
 24-25).
 Throughout the book, Wilson relies on Scripture to establish that he isn’t, in fact, making that up.
 God’s strength is greater than our weakness; God’s faithfulness is greater than our faithlessness; God’s love is greater than our apathy.